verrazzano/docs/content/en/docs/guides/migrate/install/dex/_index.md

 weight: 1
 draft: false
 ---
-This document shows you how to install dex on OCNE.

-## Overview

-The following is a guide of how to install dex, an identity provider that uses OpenID Connect for authenticating access to applications.
+This document shows you how to install [dex](https://dexidp.io/docs/), an identity provider that uses OpenID Connect for authenticating access to applications.

 ## Install dex using Helm